craftcms/docs/docs/4.x/entries.md

 While Craft’s auto-saving behavior creates a provisional draft from the canonical entry, edits to an existing, explicitly-saved draft are saved directly to that draft—in other words, Craft doesn’t create drafts for another draft!

-When your edits are ready to be published, press **Apply draft**.
-Craft merges
+When your edits are ready to be published, press **Apply draft** to merge the changes into the canonical entry.

 ### Revisions